lablup/backend.ai-docs-webui/docs/login/login.rst

    Microsoft Teams, will expire session information after 30 days, we also determined the period as 30 days.

+   If you want to change this setting, please follow the steps below.

+   * SSH connection to the host where Console-Server is installed.
+   * Move to the location where Console-Server configuration file exist.
+Usually it is located at ``/home/lablup/.config/backend.ai/console-server.conf``, but this may change depending on the system configuration.
+   * Open the ``console-server.conf`` file with a text editor and set the value of ``max_age`` in the ``[session]`` section to the desired value.
+For example, if you only want to keep the login session for one day, enter ``86400`` (unit: seconds).
+   * Restart Console-Server: ``sudo systemctl restart backendai-console-server``

 Menus in the sidebar
 --------------------